-- 1. The Local Government (Northern Ireland) Act 20141 (the 2014 Act) provides for the Northern Ireland Local Government Commissioner for Standards (the Commissioner)2 to make an adjudication to determine whether there has been a failure by a Councillor (or a former Councillor)3 to comply with the Northern Ireland Local Government Code of Conduct for Councillors (the Code).
-In the event the Commissioner determines that there has been such a failure, the 2014 Act requires the Commissioner to decide either that no action should be taken or that one of the following sanctions should apply: - (1) that the Commissioner should censure the Councillor in such terms as the Commissioner thinks appropriate; - (2) that the Commissioner should suspend or partially suspend the Councillor from being a councillor for such period as the Commissioner thinks appropriate but not exceeding one year or, if shorter, the remainder of the Councillor's term of office; or - (3) that the Commissioner should disqualify the Councillor for being, or becoming (whether by election or otherwise), a councillor for such period as the Commissioner thinks appropriate but not exceeding five years.

-In deciding what, if any, sanction should be imposed, the Commissioner will consider the available sanctions in ascending order of severity.
+- 1. The Local Government (Northern Ireland) Act 20141 (the 2014 Act) provides for the Northern Ireland Local Government Commissioner for Standards (the Commissioner) to make an adjudication to determine whether there has been a failure by a respondent councillor (a Respondent) to comply with the Northern Ireland Local Government Code of Conduct for Councillors (the Code).
+In the event that she determines there has been such a failure, the 2014 Act requires the Commissioner to decide either that no action should be taken or that one of the following sanctions should apply: - (1) that the Commissioner should censure the Respondent in such terms as the Commissioner thinks appropriate; - (2) that the Commissioner should suspend or partially suspend the Respondent from being a councillor for such period as the Commissioner thinks appropriate but not exceeding one year or, if shorter, the remainder of the Respondent's term of office; or - (3) that the Commissioner should disqualify the Respondent for being, or becoming (whether by election or otherwise), a councillor for such period as the Commissioner thinks appropriate but not exceeding five years.
+In deciding what, if any, sanction should be imposed the Commissioner will consider the available sanctions in an ascending order of seriousness.
+The Commissioner will also consider whether the Respondent has had any previous findings against him or her for breaches of the Code.

-The Sanction Decision
+The Aims of the Sanction Decision